zwyeo/cryptoverse-react/README.md

 moment to parse time and dates

 ## Note

-Exchange page is not done because of the paid API
+- Exchange page is not done because of the paid API
+- This project uses redux toolkit to fetch API data (RTK query) instead of Axios